CCBIO908/Scientific_Writing_Course_2026/README.md

 Hi all, and thank you for your active participation during the course.

 1) Please evaluate the course, as soon as possible, and no later than the coming week.
-When evaluation is completed, you will be redirected to a lottery to win a prize.
+When evaluation is completed, you will be redirected to a lottery to possible win a prize.
 https://skjemaker.app.uib.no/view.php?id=21170262

 2) Extra material from the course is here: